 $min: 1

-file in Console → Theme as a UI instead of a file.
+$max: 2 We use the config.def.yaml file to render the config.yaml file in Console → Theme as a UI instead of a file.
 Also, adding conditions in the def file (Ex: min, max) makes sure that wrong configurations are not set by the blogger.

 These are the supported definitions for theme configurations: